Widoba/layout-assistant-cirrus-design-system/README.md

 ## ✨ Features

 ### Core Functionality
-- **Automatic Variable Application**: Applies spacing, padding, and corner-radius variables from the "A6 - Layout" collection
+- **Automatic Variable Application**: Applies spacing, padding, and corner-radius variables from the **"A1 📐 Layout"** collection (with backwards compatibility for "📐 Layout" and "A6 - Layout")
 - **Intelligent Mode Detection**: Automatically sets variable modes based on frame name prefixes:
   - `parent.*` → Mode: "parent (default)"
   - `child.*` → Mode: "child"
   - `subChild.*` → Mode: "sub-child"
   - `hero.*` → Mode: "hero"
+- **Master Collection Mode Setting**: Sets modes for master collections (A1 📐 Layout, A2 📦 Padding, A3 ↔️ Spacing, A4 ╭ Corner Radius) for manual adjustment
+- **Primitive Collection Mode Setting**: Sets modes for primitive collections (spacing-primitive, padding-primitive, corner-radius-primitive) based on hierarchy level
 - **Recursive Processing**: Applies variables to all nested frames with auto-layout and allowed names
 - **Batch Operations**: Supports processing multiple selected frames and their children simultaneously